Elizabeth Hinton: Life

+Career

+Before joining the Yale Faculty she was a John L. Loeb Associate Professor of the Social Sciences in the Departments of History and African and African American Studies at Harvard University, and a Postdoctoral Scholar in the University of Michigan Society of Fellows.

 She has contributed articles and op-ed pieces to periodicals including The Journal of American History, the Journal of Urban History, The New York Times, and the Los Angeles Times.

 Hinton's 2016 book From the War on Poverty to the War on Crime examines the history and modern-day issues in regard to the intertwined relationship between crime and poverty.
-She argues that this relationship goes farther back than one would think, such as anti-delinquency acts, the "War on Poverty" and "War on Crime" in the Johnson administration, and the Juvenile Justice and Delinquency Prevention Act of 1974.
+She argues that this relationship goes farther back than one would think, such as anti-delinquency acts, the "war on poverty" and "war on crime" in the Johnson administration, and the Juvenile Justice and Delinquency Prevention Act of 1974.

+Her latest book, America on Fire, examines the social and political history of localized uprisings, riots, and protests around issues of police violence in minor and major cities across the United States.

 Hinton served as PhD advisor for poet and scholar Jackie Wang.